Crypt of the NecroDancer: Development

 Initially, Clark programmed the game to require the player to be relatively accurate to the music's beat, similar to the accuracy used by rhythm games.
 He found this timing to be too tense, as the player was more likely to miss the short accuracy window while stressed and would lead to the character being harmed, creating more stress on the player.
 Instead, he greatly expanded the accuracy window, as well as programmed a simple autocalibration system that recognized if the player was ahead or behind the beat to some degree to match the player's current stress levels, both aimed to help make the game fairer and remove player frustration.
 Furthermore, he found that when he had the player move on the beat and monsters on the half-beat, the game played too close to a roguelike and instead had all characters move on the beat, with the player's action having priority, which while posed a few drawbacks he had to program around, felt much more natural to the game.

 The Beat tracking algorithm used in the game is known as the Multi-feature Beat tracker.
 It is implemented in the Essentia framework and determines the positions of the beats to estimate the beats per minute, which is then used to set the tempo for the game.
 The game was developed using the Monkey X programming language.

 The game was released on Steam early access on July 30, 2014, using public feedback to improve the title, with full release on April 23, 2015.
 The game was released for the PlayStation 4 and PlayStation Vita on February 2, 2016.
 An iOS version, with support for both screen and Bluetooth controllers, was released on June 30, 2016.
 An Xbox One version of the game was released on February 10, 2017.
-A Nintendo Switch version was released on February 1, 2018, which includes a new character exclusive to the platform as well as co-operative support.
-The developers had approached Nintendo about providing Switch-unique DLC based on Nintendo's properties for this release.
-Instead, this led to further discussions to make a wholly new crossover game, Cadence of Hyrule, with Cadence joined by Link and Zelda in the world of The Legend of Zelda.